 Methodically, drawing the (full scale) vertical section occupies the central position as a research, education and design instrument in Studio Anatomy, both as drawings and scale models, because the section not only offers a more direct access to a readable and makeable spatiality than the plan is able to do, but also because it permits to draw, investigate and understand the anatomy of the architecture in all its technical, material and physical aspects (to anatomise).
-This critical repetitive drawing (which includes scale modeling) continuously resonates with in depth reflections and discussions on construction practice, art and architectural history.
+This Critical Sequential Drawing (CSD) (which includes scale modeling) continuously resonates with in depth reflections and discussions on construction practice, art and architectural history.

 Far from wanting to annihilate the importance and the presence of the plan, Studio Anatomy rather sees the plan as the derivative from the section.
 This approach breaks through habitual ways of seeing (in architectural education) and unveils new knowledge that otherwise would remain hidden.

 In this drawing of sections, the dimensional experience of drawing, built around the concept of scale, especially through full scale architectural drawing, acts as a ‘body check’ or quality control based on scale knowledge that works through the body of the person who draws.
 Every time this happens, embodiment takes place, and layer by layer embodied knowledge is being produced by and for the student.